The

 NEWS

-I am very happy to report that EVI / EWI inventor Nyle Steiner has a new CD out entitled "Flash - A Music Potpourri"!
-It is available only at CDbaby.com and it features Nyle playing EVI with his custom rig (chord pedals and all), an amazing vocalist named Beth Lawrence, and keyboardist Norman Thalheimer.
+EVI / EWI inventor Nyle Steiner has teamed up with vocalist Beth Lawrence to release a brand new CD titled "Flash - A Musical Potpourri" available only at CDbaby.com.
+It features Nyle Steiner playing EVI with his custom rig (chord pedals and all), an amazing vocalist named Beth Lawrence, keyboardist Norman Thalheimer, and Scott Stalnaker.
 It's an incredible piece of work.
-Nyle's playing is simply stunning and it is sure to be an inspiration to all wind controller players.
+Nyle's playing is simply stunning as always on the EVI wind controller- the instrument he invented- and it is sure to be an inspiration to all wind controller players.
 This is a must-have wind controller CD.
-You can listen to mp3 preview clips of all the tracks and order it here:
+You can listen to mp3 preview clips of all the tracks and order it from the link below.
+Go there, buy it, and support Nyle's efforts so that we might have more from him in the future.

 March 2006 - Akai Releases EWI4000s based on Nyle Steiner's Latest EWI PrototypesEWI4000s Patchman Music